dk14/bell/README.md

 3. Now you can built measurement statistic with simple rules:

 - at the detector A - you should always repeat hidden parameter, regardless which setting was used -  a or a'
 - at the detector B - hidden parameter is repeated only for B=0 setting.
-If B=1 (b') - you may choose strategy (use only one in same experiment):
+If B=1 (b') - you may choose strategy (use only one in same statistic):
   - always return 0
   - always return 1
   - randomly return hidden parameter or inverted value of hidden parameter